Divyagupta004dg/noc-router-1x3-rtl-uvm/README.md

 These enhancements are intended to further evaluate the router behavior under realistic NoC traffic conditions and to study the impact of arbitration and flow-control strategies.

+hat paper is NOT about “comparator area reduction Industry relevance Cost saving per wafer

+Coverage-driven verification closure
+(Optional) Synthesis and basic power/performance analysis These enhancements are intended to further evaluate the router behavior under realistic NoC traffic conditions and to study the impact of arbitration and flow-control strategies.

 hat paper is NOT about “comparator